 A Customizable Last.fm Now Playing Overlay

-I wanted a music overlay for OBS: set it once, then forget it.
-The requirements were clear.
-It had to work with private Last.fm accounts, carry all styling in a shareable URL, fit dark and light scenes, hide cleanly after playback stops, and survive awkward OBS setups like crops, filters, and layered browser sources.
+I wanted a music overlay for OBS that I could set up once and then forget about.
+The wishlist was pretty specific: it had to work with private Last.fm accounts, carry all its styling in a shareable URL, look right in both dark and light scenes, hide cleanly when playback stops, and survive the weird OBS setups people actually run, crops, filters, browser sources stacked on browser sources.

-Hosted overlays kept missing one of those needs.
+Every hosted overlay I tried missed at least one of those.
 Some blocked private accounts.
-Some put theme work behind a dashboard.
-Some made tiny style edits feel heavier than they should.
+Some locked theming behind a dashboard.
+Some made tiny style edits feel like way more work than they should be.

-I built a Next.js widget that stores the whole config in the URL hash.
-The editor keeps draft work in localStorage.
+So I built a Next.js widget that stores the entire config in the URL hash, with the editor keeping draft work in localStorage.

 The result is a self-contained /w#<base64> overlay page.
-Paste that URL into OBS as a browser source.
-Layout, colors, shadows, visibility rules, and an optional Last.fm session key travel in the hash.
-No database.
-No viewer cookies.
-No server-side user state.
+Paste that URL into OBS as a browser source and you’re done.
+Layout, colors, shadows, visibility rules, and an optional Last.fm session key all travel in the hash.
+No database, no viewer cookies, no server-side user state.

 Why I Built It

-The first version was a hard-coded component that called Last.fm’s recent track endpoint.
-The weak points showed up fast.
+The very first version was a hard-coded component that hit Last.fm’s recent track endpoint, and its weak points showed up almost immediately.

 Private accounts returned nothing.
-Scene variants needed manual CSS edits.
-Small font or shadow changes meant code changes.
-Paused playback looked stale.
-Album art sometimes pushed text colors into poor contrast.
+Every scene variant needed manual CSS edits.
+Small font or shadow tweaks meant code changes.
+Paused playback just sat there looking stale.
+And album art would occasionally push the text colors into unreadable contrast.

-Those problems led to a few core pieces: WidgetConfig, lossless encode and decode helpers, per-element shadow tools, adaptive polling, and a session key path for private profiles.
-The scope stayed small, but the styling surface got much better.
+Those problems shaped the core pieces: WidgetConfig, lossless encode and decode helpers, per-element shadow tools, adaptive polling, and a session key path for private profiles.
+The scope stayed small, but the styling surface got dramatically better.

 System Overview

 WidgetConfig defines the full theme and behavior shape.
-Base64 hash encoding carries the config in the URL.
-The editor page at / previews changes and regenerates the share URL.
+Base64 hash encoding carries that config in the URL.
+The editor page at / previews changes and regenerates the share URL live.
 The runtime page at /w decodes and renders.

 Private profile support adds an optional sessionKey. useNowPlaying handles polling and playback estimation.
 Shadow helpers style each text field.
-An image proxy route avoids mixed-content problems.
-Hide-on-pause logic keeps the overlay off screen when needed.
-LocalStorage keeps the last editor state between sessions.
+An image proxy route sidesteps mixed-content problems.
+Hide-on-pause logic keeps the overlay off screen when nothing’s playing.
+And localStorage holds the last editor state between sessions.

-The system does not persist widget state on the server.
-Share the URL, and the other person gets the same theme.
-Share a hash with a private session key, and they get the same Last.fm access you chose to include.
+Notice what’s missing: the server never persists widget state.
+Share the URL and the other person gets the exact same theme.
+Share a hash that includes a private session key, and they also get the same Last.fm access you chose to bake in.
+More on that in a second.

 Data And Config Model

 WidgetConfig is the core contract.
-The editor writes it.
-The overlay reads it.
-The encoding layer only moves that object between the two pages.
+The editor writes it, the overlay reads it, and the encoding layer just ferries that object between the two pages.

 Flow From Editor To Overlay

-Open / and load defaults or a saved local copy.
+The happy path: open / and it loads defaults or your saved local copy.
 Enter a Last.fm username.
 Connect Last.fm if you need a session key for a private profile.
-Adjust theme, layout, and behavior.
+Tweak theme, layout, and behavior until it looks right.
 Copy the generated /w#<b64> URL and paste it into OBS.

-The overlay page reads the hash and renders without server-side session state.
+The overlay page reads the hash and renders.
+No server-side session state involved anywhere.

-For OBS, the practical range is 600 to 900 pixels wide and 140 to 220 pixels tall.
-The exact size depends on layout.
-The page uses a transparent background, so most scenes need little extra setup.
+For OBS sizing, the practical range is 600 to 900 pixels wide and 140 to 220 tall, depending on layout.
+The page background is transparent, so most scenes need basically zero extra setup.

 Private Profile Support

-Private Last.fm support uses an optional sessionKey.
-After authentication, the editor stores the key locally and injects it into the encoded widget URL when you choose that option.
+Private Last.fm support hangs off that optional sessionKey.
+After you authenticate, the editor stores the key locally and injects it into the encoded widget URL when you opt in.

-The overlay uses the key for API requests.
-You can strip the key prior to sharing a public-safe version.
+The overlay then uses the key for its API requests.
+You can also strip the key back out before sharing a public-safe version of your design.

 The useNowPlaying Hook

-useNowPlaying keeps the overlay readable and stable.
-It polls /api/lastfm/recent, and sometimes /trackInfo, with a fast cadence for active playback and a slower cadence for idle periods.
+useNowPlaying is what keeps the overlay readable and stable.
+It polls /api/lastfm/recent, and occasionally /trackInfo, with a fast cadence during active playback and a slower one when things are idle.

-It estimates playback progress locally and smooths updates, so Last.fm lag does not make the overlay flicker.
+It also estimates playback progress locally and smooths updates, so a laggy Last.fm response doesn’t make the overlay flicker.

 Where This Design Works Well

-The full widget state lives in the URL, so the overlay stays portable.
-A link is the backup artifact.
+Because the full widget state lives in the URL, the overlay is completely portable.
+The link is the backup.

-Adding a theme field is fast.
-The same config object feeds the editor, encoder, and widget.
-Private account support works without a hosted auth portal.
-The editor and widget keep separate jobs.
-Failure paths stay clean, since missing data can hide the widget instead of leaving broken markup on screen.
+Adding a theme field is fast, since the same config object feeds the editor, the encoder, and the widget.
+Private accounts work without a hosted auth portal.
+The editor and widget keep cleanly separate jobs.
+Even failure is tidy: missing data can just hide the widget instead of leaving broken markup on screen.

 Setup Guide